piekb/wsd-com-sem/README.md

 ``python online_window.py --feat ('sym'|'sem'| 'sns')+ -k K --bucket_size (3| 5| 7)+ --pooling <voting|average>``

 Notes:
-- do not use the --pooling parameter when --bucket_size has a single parameter.
+- do not use the --pooling parameter when --bucket_size has a single value.
 - -k is a float value; we recommend assigning it between 0 and 10.
 - adjust pip and python if needed to use Python 3.